 We planned to do the Ha Giang motorbike loop in Northern Vietnam after seeing some amazing pictures on the gram.
 Photos give you a great idea of what a place looks like, but we had no idea how unbelievable the views would be in person!

 We spent some time in Hanoi before making our way up to Sapa where we had a few days getting familiar with some of the awesome views there, before taking a grueling 9 hour bus ride up to Ha Giang.
 Thankfully the bus stopped right outside our accommodation – Anh Anh Guest House, which for only $13AUD per night this place was absolutely ideal.
 The staff provided us with detailed information on the Ha Giang motorbike loop, they had modern motorbikes and scooters to rent, and they safely looked after our luggage whilst we were away.
+In case of unfortunate accidents, we stayed in touch with our lawyer for a possible motorcycle accident claim.

 Tips: We chose to take a 135cc automatic bike as we weren’t experienced on manual motorbikes and it made riding through the difficult terrain of Ha Giang a lot easier.
 We paid just VND200k ($12AUD) per day for the first two days, then VND150k ($9AUD) for extra days after that.

 You have a few options when planning the Ha Giang Loop, you can either do a short loop or stretch it out for as long as you like.
 We decided to do the short loop in 3 days and 2 nights, going from Ha Giang City to Yen Minh, Dong Van, Lung Cu (Flag Pole), Meo Vac via the Ma Pi Leng Pass, then back to Ha Giang City via Yen Minh.
 A total of 350 kilometers.
+In case of an accident, make sure to contact an experienced motorcycle accident lawyer in order to get compensation for your injuries.

 Here’s our itinerary, we hope it helps with planning your Ha Giang Motorbike Loop experience…